lucasgrjn/DeviceLayout.jl/docs/src/units.md

 units = "PreferMicrons"
 ```

 then DeviceLayout will be compiled with `using .PreferMicrons` internally.
 (This is accomplished using [Preferences.jl](https://juliapackaging.github.io/Preferences.jl/stable/).)
-That means that `DeviceLayout.nm` and so on will prefer to be converted to microns, and `const UPREFERRED = DeviceLayout.μm`.
+That means that `DeviceLayout.nm` and so on will prefer to be converted to microns, and `const UPREFERRED = DeviceLayout.μm; const PreferredUnits = PreferMicrons`.

-Similarly, if we have the preference `units = "NoUnits"`, then DeviceLayout uses `import Unitful: nm, ...` and `const UPREFERRED = Unitful.NoUnits; const PreferredUnits = PreferMicrons` internally.
+Similarly, if we have the preference `units = "NoUnits"`, then DeviceLayout uses `import Unitful: nm, ...` and `const UPREFERRED = Unitful.NoUnits; const PreferredUnits = PreferNoUnits` internally.

 ```@docs
     DeviceLayout.UPREFERRED